-Whilst we love to ski and generally frolic in snow, it is difficult to find good luxury hotels in ski resorts at affordable prices.
+Whilst we love to ski and generally frolic in the snow, it is difficult to find good luxury hotels in ski resorts at affordable prices.
 The Grand Hotel Tschuggen is located in the small mountain town of Arosa, Graubünden in the East of Switzerland.
-It is a region which also includes the world renowned resorts of Davos and St. Moritz.
-With that kind of competition we were keen to find out how this member of Leading Hotels of the World would stack up.
+It is a region that also includes the world-renowned resorts of Davos and St. Moritz.
+With that kind of competition, we were keen to find out how this member of Leading Hotels of the World would stack up.
 So we packed our salopettes and goggles and headed off by train to find out.

 We had spotted that the bed was a twin mattress affair as is commonplace in central Europe, so we asked for a mattress topper to be fitted.
 Without the topper the mattress would be very firm, with it we slept like babies.
-Next morning, we awoke feeling refreshed and excited by the prospect of some alpine walking but first we had to sample breakfast.
+Next morning, we awoke to feel refreshed and excited by the prospect of some alpine walking but first, we had to sample breakfast.
 Wow.
 Just, like wow.
 Everything you could want is available.
 This was one of the most extensive buffets we have ever sampled.
-There were too many types of croissant (gipfeli in Switzerland) to count.
+There were too many types of croissants (gipfeli in Switzerland) to count.
 Poached eggs were produced perfectly.
-Local jams and honeys were unbelievably flavoursome.
-There was an amazing choice of cheeses and cold cuts, as well as dairy produce from cows, sheep and goats.
+Local jams and honeys were unbelievably flavorsome.
+There was an amazing choice of cheeses and cold cuts, as well as dairy produce from cows, sheep, and goats.
 The fresh fruit was better in Switzerland in December than we have had in the middle east in summer.
 Coupled with excellent coffee and a good choice of teas and juices, it was impossible not to be satisfied.
 Service was truly top class.

 After a day’s walking, we were hungry and keen to sample the Michelin starred restaurant La Vetta.
 Once again, service was exemplary, the range on the menu bewildering with strong local accents, the Sommelier’s knowledge of the local produce stunning.
 We had so many amuses bouche we lost count.
-My duck breast was the most flavoursome I’ve ever eaten and the beetroot purée served with Mrs d2t’s John Dory was out of this world.
-It is the mark of a truly great chef to be able to present a dish which defines a flavour.
-At Cheval Blanc in Basel, Peter Knogl serves “mushroom three ways” as an amuse bouche.
-It is a reference for the flavour of mushroom and in the same way the beetroot served here is a definition of the flavour of this sweet root.
-I was simply in ecstasy by the time we got to the after-dinner schnapps and the Sommelier produced a 29 year old Framboise.
+My duck breast was the most flavorsome I’ve ever eaten and the beetroot purée served with Mrs d2t’s John Dory was out of this world.
+It is the mark of a truly great chef to be able to present a dish that defines a flavor.
+At Cheval Blanc in Basel, Peter Knogl serves “mushroom three ways” as an amuse-bouche.
+It is a reference for the flavor of mushroom and in the same way, the beetroot served here is a definition of the flavor of this sweet root.
+I was simply in ecstasy by the time we got to the after-dinner schnapps and the Sommelier produced a 29-year-old Framboise.

 When we sat down to complete our checklists and compare our scores at the end of our stay, neither of us could think of anything that had not been done to an acceptable standard.
 Ok, my poached eggs took a little over 5 minutes on Sunday morning when the restaurant was full but they were still cooked perfectly.
 La Vetta on Saturday evening was an absolute delight.
 I will remember the pigeon and the duck breast for a long time but I will remember the warm and friendly staff longer.
 They come from all over Europe but they all share a passion for service.
 There are a few hotels you visit where you actually meet the staff, engage in conversation, learn something new, feel as though you’d like to come back and see how people are doing.
 This is one such and we will be back.